smart-edge-open/ido-specs/openness_releasenotes.md

 - When flannel CNI is being used and worker node is being manually joined or re-joined to the cluster, then `kubectl patch node NODE_NAME -p '{ "spec":{ "podCIDR":"10.244.0.0/24" }}` command should be issued on controller to enable flannel CNI on that node.
-- Access Edge/FlexRAN CERA Flavour - FlexRAN tests in timermode stops working.
+- Cloud native enablement for Access Edge CERA is functional, however FlexRAN tests in timermode shows instability in this release.
 This issue is being investigated and will be addressed with a hotfix post release.

 # Release Content